BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Sorted Fast Travel/README.md

 which makes use of some data classes from my [FT/BLCMM Explorer](https://github.com/apocalyptech/ft-explorer) project.
 You'll need to copy (or symlink, if you're on Linux or OSX) that project's `resources` and `ftexplorer` dirs into this one, to run the generation script.
-It also actually relies on some game data which is not yet bundled by default with FT/BLCMM Explorer (namely, data for the `FastTravelStationDefinition` class), so, er, sorry about that.
 The script also makes use of `modprocessor.py` from the parent directory, so copy (or symlink) that as well.

 License
 =======